 "It was very exciting to be recognized by Connecticut Magazine," said McGee.
 "I appreciate the acknowledgement of all the hard work and all the things that I’ve been able to do while at the University.
 It was a really thrilling, and very humbling, recognition of what I’ve been doing."

-Also named to the “40 Under 40” list was Jill Bryant Mayer, 37, of Cheshire, the CEO of Bead Industries – a fifth generation manufacturing company long recognized for its history of innovation – who is a member of the advisory board for the University’s Entrepreneurship and Innovation program.
+Also Joining McGee on the "40 Under 40" list is Jill Bryant Mayer, 37, of Cheshire, the CEO of Bead Industries – a fifth generation manufacturing company long recognized for its history of innovation – who is a member of the advisory board for the University’s Entrepreneurship and Innovation program.